Local CSOs contribute to the Africa regional review of the Global Compact for Migration

 EHAAT is a regional network of CSOs dedicated to protecting survivors of trafficking and vulnerable migrants, and combating human trafficking, forced labour, and exploitation across the East and Horn of Africa.
 EHAAT CSOs operate across multiple countries including Djibouti, Ethiopia, Kenya, Somalia, South Sudan, Sudan and Uganda.
 It serves as a platform for grassroots organizations, advocacy groups, and service providers, among others, to collaborate, share knowledge, and coordinate their efforts.
 Discussion on the recommendations was facilitated by the Better Migration Management (BMM) Programme, funded by the European Union and Germany, and Freedom Collaborative, on several joint calls.
 Among them was an exchange between Freedom Collaborative’s Response to TIP for Forced Criminality in Cyberscam Centers working group – including on-the-ground responders from Cambodia, Thailand and Vietnam – and EHAAT members, ensuring strong collaborative recommendations.

 The recommendations will be published in the form of a shadow report.
-The BMM Programme has funded the participation of four EHAAT representatives in the Africa Regional Review who will directly address these recommendations in person during the review meeting and multi-stakeholder hearing in Addis Ababa.
+The BMM Programme funded the participation of four EHAAT representatives in the Africa Regional Review who directly addressed these recommendations in person during the review meeting and multi-stakeholder hearing in Addis Ababa.

 The GCM is a UN framework adopted through intergovernmental negotiations to enhance international cooperation in global migration governance, facilitating orderly, safe, regular and responsible migration and mobility of people.
-EHAAT’s recommendations will be presented at a multi-stakeholder consultation in Addis Ababa today, prior to the intergovernmental Regional Review Meeting, which begins tomorrow, with EHAAT representatives in attendance.
-The review meeting will enable Member States and stakeholders to assess GCM implementation progress and any gaps and challenges, analyze regional progress in implementing recommended actions, and formulate critical findings and recommendations.
+EHAAT’s recommendations were presented at a multi-stakeholder consultation in Addis Ababa, prior to the intergovernmental Regional Review Meeting, with EHAAT representatives in attendance.
+The review meeting enabled Member States and stakeholders to assess GCM implementation progress and any gaps and challenges, analyze regional progress in implementing recommended actions, and formulate critical findings and recommendations.

 ...